Resources For Children And Families

 Parents play an important role in a child’s development.
 You can track your child’s milestones from age 2 months to 5 years old with the Centers for Disease Control Milestone Tracker app.
 You can also keep track of your child’s doctors’ appointments, and receive tips and activities to enhance child development.
 Download it for Apple or Android.

-If you have questions about your child’s development, the Maryland Infants and Toddlers Program can evaluate your child and provide family intervention services and support for children who qualify for the program.
+If you have questions about your child’s development or suspect a delay, the Maryland Infants and Toddlers Program can help.
+You can request an evaluation of your child.
 The free service supports qualifying children under three years of age who meet program guidelines.

 A child may be eligible for the free early intervention program if the delay is greater than 25% in one or more areas, the child demonstrates atypical development or behavior or has a qualifying diagnosed condition.